 Sidonia Serafini is a doctoral student and research assistant.
-Her research centers on post-Reconstruction and early twentieth-century African American literature and print culture and multicultural women’s writing.
+Her research centers on post-Reconstruction and early twentieth-century African American literature and the periodical press and multicultural women’s writing.

 In addition to academic activities, Sidonia's university leadership has included service as a PhD and MA Graduate Representative in the Department of English.
 Sidonia has served as a mentor with the Pathway to Graduate School Program hosted by the Office of Graduate Recruitment & Diversity Initiatives, and she is a local school mentor for Athens-Clarke County's Mentor Program.

 M.A. in English, University of Georgia, 2017